coolOrangeLabs/powerSyncPublic/README.md

 ## Installation
 - Download and install powerJobs Client and powerJobs Processor.
-- Clone or download the repository and copy all folders and files from 'Program Files/coolOrange/Modules/powerAPS' to `%programfiles%\coolOrange\Modules\powerAPS` and from 'ProgramData/coolOrange' to `%programdata%\coolOrange`.
+- Clone or download the repository and copy all folders, subfolder, and files from 'Program Files/coolOrange/Modules/powerAPS' to `%programfiles%\coolOrange\Modules\powerAPS` and from 'ProgramData/coolOrange' to `%programdata%\coolOrange`.
 - Restart Vault to apply the changes.

 ## Webinar Recording